engisalor/corpusama/README.md

 3	Centre	Centre	PROPN	NNP	Number=Sing	11	nsubj	_	start_char=16|end_char=22
 ```

-Inspect the output files and compress them with `xz`.
 The TXT, CoNLLU and vertical formats have their own use cases for NLP tasks.
-See `base_pipeline.py` for details or making modifications.
 Viewing the corpus (e.g., in Sketch Engine) also requires making a corpus [configuration file](https://www.sketchengine.eu/documentation/corpus-configuration-file-all-features/) and other steps beyond this introduction.

 Generating and verifying checksums is also recommended for sharing and versioning: